 No matter what herbs and spices you decide to use, the best way to get tasty turkey is to generously season it everywhere possible.
 A 20-lb turkey is a lot of meat—a teaspoon of salt and pepper sprinkled over the top is not going to do it.

-Generously rub salt and pepper inside the cavity, along with whatever other herbs and spices you're using (check out our favorite turkey rubs here).
-This should be done alone, as anyone watching will giggle at you.
+Generously rub salt and pepper inside the cavity, along with whatever other herbs and spices you're using).

 Lastly, rub the outside skin of the turkey with butter or oil, and season with salt and pepper.
 This triple application of flavor will mean an end to bland birds.